- Photo by Daniel Case, courtesy of Wikimedia, CC BY-SA 3.0

 - Shortcake From Phoenicia Diner

-Phoenicia’s Main Street is lined with locally owned businesses, each with its own unique wares.
+SHOPPhoenicia’s Main Street is lined with locally owned businesses, each with its own unique wares.
 Find contemporary housewares and gifts at Tender Land Home, vintage and artisan-crafted goods at Mélange, and casual-yet-trendy clothes at Catskills Clothing Company.

 The Nest Egg is a longstanding, old-fashioned country store offering a range of useful and unusual items, from locally made jam and fudge, to hiking guides, and even moccasins for the whole family.
 Next door, browse curated collections of rare finds, tchotchkes, antiquities, and oddities at Mystery Spot Antiques, including used records, vintage clothing, old cameras, black-and-white postcards, and more—with some weird, weird stuff sprinkled in (ask about Desdemona, the Devil Girl of Phoenicia).
 But give a call first; true to its name, Mystery Spot’s hours vary.
+[Editor's note: As of July 2021, Mystery Spot remains closed due to pandemic precautions.
+Follow their Instagram page for updates.]

 - The Tap Room At Woodstock Brewing